Hanafi school: Ottoman era

 Ibrahim al-Halabi's legal manual Multaqa al-Abhur was among the most popular in the empire and was the subject of over 70 commentaries.
 By the 19th century, it had become the standard legal textbook.
 Other popular Ottoman manuals were the Durar al-Hukkam of Molla Hüsrev and al-Durr al-Mukhtar of Haskafi.
-The Radd al-Muhtar of the late Arab-Ottoman jurist Ibn Abidin is considered an authoritative and representative work of the late Hanafi tradition.
+The Radd al-Muhtar of the late Arab Ottoman jurist Ibn Abidin is considered an authoritative and representative work of the late Hanafi tradition.
 It lists most opinions within the school and their level of authoritativeness, incorporating most primary Hanafi sources produced until its writing.
 It employs legal devices such as necessity (darura) to depart from the canonical zahir al-riwaya where necessary to ensure the continued relevancy of the school, and references sultanic edicts to revise the school's opinions.

 Between 1869 and 1877, the Ottomans promulgated the Mecelle, a codification of Hanafi jurisprudence.
 The Mecelle was drafted by a committee led by the jurist Ahmed Cevdet Pasha, who had successfully argued against the implementation of the Napoleonic Code.
-It drew from the Hanafi literature on legal maxims (qawaʿid fiqhiyya) and to a great degree favoured the opinions of the late Hanafi tradition.
+It drew from the Hanafi literature on legal maxims (qawa'id fiqhiyya) and to a great degree favoured the opinions of the late Hanafi tradition.
 Many of its articles were fully or partially derived from al-Halabi's Multaqa al-Abhur.
 However, the Mecelle also marked the state's assumption of control over jurisprudence, which had previously been the purview of the decentralized juristic community.